 - Position is not intended for advancement to a full-time opportunity

-The University of Missouri Career Services Council will not approve companies or positions who require a candidate to participate in door-to-door sales, canvassing, or polling.
+The University of Missouri Career Services Council will not approve companies or positions who require a candidate to participate in door-to-door sales, canvassing, polling, or any scenario where a candidate is required to go to individual residential areas or enter homes.

 The University of Missouri Career Services Council will not approve companies or positions whose purpose is to produce, test, distribute, or promote the use of recreational marijuana, medical marijuana, or marijuana-based products (i.e. cannabis, hemp, CBD, etc.).
 As the use of marijuana is illegal at the federal level and the University of Missouri receives federal funds, we must comply with federal law.

 In addition, the use of marijuana violates the Drug-Free Schools and Communities Act and continues to be banned on campus (see Drug and Alcohol Policy).

 One exception to this policy is research regarding industrial hemp.
 Missouri law allows institutions of higher education based in Missouri and research centers directed or operated by such institutions to engage in the research and study of the growth, cultivation, or marketing of industrial hemp as authorized under the federal Agricultural Act of 2014 or any successor law without being required to obtain a registration.
 University of Missouri departments may post student research positions directly relating to research projects for this purpose.

 Required Fees and/or Equipment

 The University of Missouri Career Services Council prohibits employers from posting positions if candidates are required to pay a fee.
 Furthermore, companies that require an enrollment fee, start-up cost, tuition/course fees, or the purchase of equipment or inventory for resale are not permitted to use Handshake.

 Soliciting on Campus